A Concentration Bound for Stochastic Approximation via Alekseev's Formula

 \section{Concentration Inequality for a sum of Martingale-Differences}

-Extending \cite[Theorem 1.1]{liu2009exponential} and building upon its proof technique, we obtain here novel concentration results for a sum of martingale-differences, first for the univariate case (Theorem~\ref{thm:ConcMartingales}) and then for the multivariate case (Theorem~\ref{thm:ConcMartingalesMultivariate}).
+Extending \cite[Theorem 1.1]{liu2009exponential} and building upon its proof technique, we obtain here a novel concentration result for a sum of martingale-differences, first for the univariate case (Theorem~\ref{thm:ConcMartingales}) and then for the multivariate case (Theorem~\ref{thm:ConcMartingalesMultivariate}).